Date: October 1st, 2014

 - Defined Septic Shock – two or more diagnostic criteria of the systemic inflammatory response syndrome, proven or suspected infection and sudden dysfunction of at least one organ

-- Defined Refractory – lack of response to the administration of 30ml of NS/kg or of colloids or was determined according to the clinician’s assessment of inadequate hemodynamic results on the basis of values obtained during the right-heart catheterization, pulse-pressure measurement, stroke-volume or ECHO
+- Defined Refractory – lack of response to the administration of 30ml of normal saline (NS)/kg or of colloids or was determined according to the clinician’s assessment of inadequate hemodynamic results on the basis of values obtained during the right-heart catheterization, pulse-pressure measurement, stroke-volume or ECHO

 - Exclusion Criteria: No consent, not in the French health care system, pregnant, in another study with mortality as the primary end point, investigators decided not to resuscitate.